tabholt/detecting_edgeworth_cycles/README.md

 - arg1 = region in {wa, nsw, de}
 - arg2 = method in {PRNR, MIMD, NMC, MBPI, FT0, FT1, FT2, LS0, LS1, LS2, CS0, CS1, WAVY, all} - if 'all' is passed the the a model will be built, trained, and tested for each method.

-Once the model has run, results will be printed to the terminal, and saved in a csv log file called `parametric_model_log.csv`.
+Once the model has run, results will be printed to the terminal, and saved in a CSV log file called `parametric_model_log.csv`.
 Running multiple models will append new lines onto this log file.

 **Correspondences with Methods in Paper**